FTZ-CyberSec/PEAK-SSI/README.md

 ### List of Scripts:

 1. Connect.py -> connects two agents with each other
-2. IssueCredential.py -> Creates DIDs for Agent A and B and Issues a non-Blockchain credential from Agent A to Agent B
+2. createVC.py -> creates a verifiable credential of the defined types
-3. IssuePersoCert.py -> Issues a persoCert type blockchain VC to an agent with user input of name, address, and date of birth
+3. getVC.py -> takes care of the credential exchange between agents
 ### To-Do / Next Steps

-1. Blockchain Credential Issueing -> other types of Credentials(assetCert, ownerCert, warrantCert)
+1. Presentation of Credential
-2. Presentation of Credential
+2. Revocation of Credential
-3. Revocation of Credential
+3. Creating Agents and Logic Specific to PEAK
-4. Creating Agents and Logic Specific to PEAK
+4. Combining Scripts and exchanging hard coded stuff to inputs (Currently worked on)
-5. Combining Scripts and exchanging hard coded stuff to inputs
+5. UI?

-6. UI?
+### Requires at least Python 3.10!